Symplectic cacti, virtualization and Berenstein-Kirillov groups: Full Sch utzenberger--Lusztig involutions and algorithms

 \subsubsection{Symplectic evacuation algorithm}

 In \cite{sa21a}, Santos introduced a symplectic evacuation algorithm on tableaux in $\gls{symptab}$ denoted by $\textsf{evac}^{C_n}$ which he proved coincides with the full Lusztig--Sch\"utzenberger involution on a given $U_{q}(\mathfrak{sp}(2n,\mathbb{C}))$-crystal $\gls{cncrystal}$ associated to a representation of highest weight $\lambda$.
-The algorithm is defined on a given tableau $T\in \gls{symptab}$ as follows.
-First, one complements its entries, that is, replaces all unbarred $i$'s by $\bar i$'s and all $\bar i$'s by $i$'s (this amounts to the action of $w_0^C = -id$ on the entries of the tableau).
-Second, one performs a rotation by $\pi$ to obtain a skew tableau.
-Finally, one performs symplectic rectification or insertion using Lecouvey--Sheats symplectic jeu de taquin \cite{she99,lec02,lec07}, or Baker--Lecouvey insertion \cite{ba00b,lec02,lec07} respectively.
-The resulting tableau is defined to be $\textsf{evac}^{C_n} (T)$.
+Santos' evacuation algorithm mimics the Sch\"utzenberger \textsf{evacuation} on $\gls{ssyt}$.
+It replaces the action of the long element of $\mathfrak{S}_n$ with that of the long element of $\gls{bn}$ and performs symplectic rectification or insertion using Lecouvey--Sheats symplectic jeu de taquin \cite{she99,lec02,lec07}, or Baker--Lecouvey insertion \cite{ba00b,lec02,lec07}, respectively.
 We refer the reader to \cite[Section 5]{sa21a} for detailed examples of the algorithm.
-Santos' evacuation mimics the Sch\"utzenberger \textsf{evacuation} on $\gls{ssyt}$ by replacing the action of the long element of $\mathfrak{S}_n$ with that of the long element of $B_n$.